 Applies to: Beverage producers using single round membrane filters (e.g. cartridge or crossflow).
 This article explains integrity testing and offers a bubble point testing protocol.

 WHAT IS INTEGRITY TESTING?

-Integrity testing ensures the accuracy of absolute filtration media (ensures it is operating at it's rated porosity/titer reduction rating).
+Integrity testing ensures the accuracy of absolute filtration media (ensures it is operating at its rated porosity/titer reduction rating).
 In other words, integrity testing validates that filtration media was not compromised before or during filtration.
-This is incredibly important if a filter is being used as a final sterile filtration step prior to bottling.
+This is especially important if a filter is being used as a final sterile filtration step prior to bottling.
 Integrity testing is typically done immediately before bottling, and again after bottling to confirm that the membrane remained integral during the process.

 WHAT IS A BUBBLE POINT TEST?

 Bubble point tests may be used on single round cartridge or crossflow filters.
 A bubble point test is a non-destructive method of integrity testing that allows the user to correlate their results with manufacturer-determined values that indicate proper function.
 Bubble point testing is not a direct measurement of pore size.

 A bubble point test returns the pressure at which the surface tension of water inside filter media is broken.
 When it is broken below the manufacturer-specified minimum value, this indicates something is awry.
 Each membrane filter has a minimum bubble point value included with it's technical documentation - it is important to know this is set by the manufacturer and will vary by filter and brand.